CG-F15-20-Rutgers/UnityProjects/BAssignments/B1/readme.txt

    * Part 2: Walk, Run, and Jump around as a humanoid robot.
       * Features:
-         * Using UnityÎéÎ÷s Animation system, we made a player controlled humanoid robot.
+         * Using Unity's Animation system, we made a player controlled humanoid robot.
 He has animations for walking, running, and jumping.
       * Controls:
          * Move via WASD key
          * Run with SHIFT